ncd2dq/MachineLearningFromScratch/README.md

 ## Acknowledgments

 * The blog post that got me started with ML and inspired this tutorial series - [I am trask](https://iamtrask.github.io/2015/07/12/basic-python-network/)
+* Thank you [The Coding Train's Daniel Schiffman](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw) for being the reason I stuck with coding
 * Thank you [Siraj Raval](https://www.youtube.com/channel/UCWN3xxRkmTPmbKwht9FuE5A) for your dedication to ML videos
 * Thank you [3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw) for breaking down ML into a human understandable form